There’s no doubt that the Big Apple is worth visiting, but it’s even more magical when you can experience New York at Christmastime.

 If you’re shopping for kids, you can’t miss FAO Schwarz at the Rockefeller Center.
 The famous high-end toy store is a wonderland for kids and kids-at-heart, with life-sized stuffed animals, state-of-the-art tech games, dolls, puzzles, and more.

-Finally, if you’re way behind on Christmas shopping, or you want to make a whole day of it, do this shopping trip to the Woodbury Commons Premium Outlets in New Jersey.
+Finally, if you’re way behind on Christmas shopping, or you want to make a whole day of it, do this shopping trip to the Woodbury Commons Premium Outlets in New Jersey (but the most convenient outlets to go from NYC).
 This mall has over 200 retailers, including luxury brands like Coach and Burberry, as well as more casual brands and kids’ stores, so you can find something for everyone.

 13. Christmas caroling, another wonderful way to spend Christmas in NYC